Fritzforcode/PyPenguin/docs/monitors.md

 [BACK](main.md)

-# Format of Monitors
+# What a monitor looks like

-Must be an object with the following properties:
+###ˋ"monitors"ˋ must be an array of monitors.
+A monitor must be an object with the following properties:
 * `"opcode"`: The opcode of the block reporter, whose value is shown.
 [Possible Opcodes](other.md#menu-opcodes-not-updated)

 * `"options"`: The dropdowns of the block, whose value is shown.
 Must be an object of block specific keys and values.